There’s nothing wrong with being a highly sensitive person.

 - Does attending a musical, visiting an art gallery, or reading poetry stir up your emotions?

-- Does having several different tasks to complete actually make you less productive because you become overwhelmed and stressed?
+- Does having several different tasks to complete make you less productive because you become overwhelmed and stressed?

 - Do you consider yourself abnormally empathetic?